EventEmitter2/EventEmitter2/README.md

 ## EventEmitter2

+EventEmitter2 is a an implementation of the EventEmitter

 When an `EventEmitter` instance experiences an error, the typical action is to emit an `error` event.
 Error events are treated as a special case in node.
 If there is no listener for it, then the default action is to print a stack